Australian-Imaging-Service/xnatutils/README.rst

 Usage
 -----

-Four commands will be installed
+Six commands will be installed

 * xnat-get - download scans and resources
 * xnat-put - upload scans and resources (requires write privileges to project)